Last updated on September 18th, 2023.

-Unfortunately, I did not create this recipe.
-This cake is what my mother in law is famously known for (right after her spanakopita and cheese pies).
+Unfortunately, this is not my original recipe.
+This cake is what my mother-in-law is famously known for.

-I clearly remember taking my very first bite of this cake and I clearly remember thinking: “Holly [email protected]#%t! this is the most delicious cake!
-I need this recipe, I will marry this man”.
-9 months later I married my now husband with the exception of solely inheriting this recipe and conquer the world only to learn that my mother in law gives the recipe to whoever may ask… (He is still the best man!).
+I clearly remember taking my first bite of this cake and thinking: “Holly s@#%t! this is the most delicious cake!
+I need this recipe; I will marry this man”.
+Nine months later, I married my now husband expecting solely to inherit this recipe and conquer the world, only to learn that my mother-in-law gives the recipe to whoever may ask.

-What pans can I bake this cake in?
+What pans can I bake the cake in?

-A tube pan (angel food cake pan) is the best option for this cake for a few reasons: firstly, the cake rises very high and a tube pan is perfectly high for this cake.
-Secondly, during baking, the apples are caramelized and get stuck on the sides of the pan.
-A tube pan is the easiest way to release this cake whole.
-And lastly, we want to “show-off” the top of the cake, not place it face down.
+A nine-inch tube pan (angel food pan)is the best option for this cake for a few reasons: firstly, the cake rises very high, and a tube pan is perfectly high.
+Secondly, since this is a dense cake, extra pan edges of the bundt pan and a tube pan will speed the baking time and prevent the cake from over bake and drying.
+Another reason is that during baking, the apples caramelize and might get stuck to the sides of the pan.
+A tube pan is the easiest way to release the cake whole.
+And lastly, we want to “show off” the top of the cake, not place it face down.

-But, you can definitely bake this cake in a loaf pan.
-This recipe yields 2×9″x3″ loaves and I recommend 2 layers vs.3.
+- Loaf pan.
+This recipe yields two 9″x3″ loaves, and I recommend assembling two layers vs. three.
 Make sure you layer the bottom and sides of the pan with parchment paper.
-Another option is to use a 9″x13″ with 2 layers.

 - Apples, medium size Gala, or red delicious are my best pick for this cake.